-I was recently working with clients to hone their skills around planning and leading effective sales conversations in virtual environments.
 Something happened very consistently in the sales pitch: most professionals talked about their product or service way too early in a conversation with a potential (or sometimes current) client.

 This blog post digs into why that happens, and what you can do to break this potentially relationship-killing habit.
 Instead of a sales “pitching” habit, professionals need a “business conversation” habit.

 3 Reasons Why a Traditional Sales Pitch Doesn’t Work

 An early segue into a product or service conversation is usually the result of three missing ingredients, and these can apply to nearly any stage of your sales process.